Super-Rogatory/passport-jwt-util/part6-passport-jwt.md

 }
 ```

-## If validation is successful we should get an object.
+## If validation is successful we should get the payload object from jwt.sign().
 If it is unsuccessful, we get an error.
 ```
 { sub: 1, iat: 1627782683336, exp: 1627782769736 }
 ```